-There are bathroom and picnic tables near the trailhead.
+Bathroom and picnic tables are located near the trailhead.
 No fee or permit is required to hike Hole-in-the-Wall Rings Trail in Mojave National Preserve, so get out and enjoy!

-To get to the trailhead: From Barstow, head west on the 40 freeway.
+To get to the trailhead: From Barstow, head east on Interstate 40.
 Take exit 100 and head north on Essex Road.
 After 10 miles turn right onto Black Canyon Road and continue north for another 10 miles.
 Hole-in-the-Wall will be on the left.

 Trailhead address: Hole-in-the-Wall off Black Canyon Road, Mojave National Preserve, CA 92332